 The holiday season is upon us and this can only mean one thing- it's time to make Gingerbread cookies.
 The cookies are ideal for adding icing and your favorite sprinkles.
 They are soft and not too crispy, however, you can make them crispy by rolling out the dough thinner.
 The recipe works both ways

-I love that these no-chill gingerbread cookies are well spiced in a way that it’s not overpower cinnamon or ginger flavor but still you can clearly taste that these are Christmas gingerbread cookies.
+I love that these no-chill gingerbread cookies are well-spiced in a way that it’s not overpowering cinnamon or ginger flavor but still you can clearly taste that these are Christmas gingerbread cookies.

 If you love Gingerbread Man cookies, you gotta try these.
 You can use any cookie shape in the world as the cookie base is meant to be decorated A LOT.
 And kids love to get involved in making these.
 And why wouldn’t they, it’s so easy!

 Just like in your house, it has been our holiday tradition to bake and decorate gingerbread cookies during Christmas time.
 Make the batter, and royal icing, and decorate away!
 That's some great quality time to spend with your kids and family.

 - Butter - I used salted butter and omitted the salt as I usually would add to my cookies batter.
 For better blending, let the butter come to room temperature first.

 - Flour - I do sift all my flours, and I recommend doing so to avoid any lumps.
 I didn’t add any extra flour when rolling the batter because I used parchment paper layers which is the best solution when baking those types of cookies.

 - Brown sugar - dark or light brown sugar or one of my favorites - muscovado sugar.
 It’s perfectly moist and has a strong brown sugar molasses flavor that compliments the batter making it even more flavorful.